 Articles

-Lancaster’s collective cost England players a Lions place Posted almost 11 years ago
+Lancaster’s collective cost England players a Lions place Posted over 11 years ago

 In time honoured fashion, the media tried its best to create some drama out of the Lions squad announcement.
 But in truth, the squad near enough picked itself.
 Following a Six Nations which threw up so little quality, the known strengths of key players were always like to be the deciding factor.
 They mostly emanate from Wales and Ireland, some of whom toured South Africa in 2009 and will still be hurting after the series defeat.